rapidsai/cuml/cuML/DEVELOPER_GUIDE.md

     ML::detail::streamSyncer _(handle);
 }
 ```
-ensures the stream ordering behavior described above.
+This ensures the stream ordering behavior described above.

-### Using thrust
+### Using Thrust
 To ensure that thrust algorithms are executed in the intended stream the `thrust::cuda::par` execution policy should be used (described in the section Device and Host memory allocations/Using thrust).

 ## CUDA Resources
-Implementations of ML algorithms should not create reusable resources themselves.
-Instead they should use the existing one in `ML::cumlHandle_impl `.
-This allows to avoid constant creating and recreation of reusable resources such as CUDA streams, CUDA events or library handles.
-Please file a feature request in case a resource handle is missing in `ML::cumlHandle_impl `.
+Do not create reusable CUDA resources directly in Implementations of ML algorithms.
+Instead, use the existing resources in `ML::cumlHandle_impl ` to avoid constant creation and deletion of reusable resources such as CUDA streams, CUDA events or library handles.
+Please file a feature request if a resource handle is missing in `ML::cumlHandle_impl `.
 The resources can be obtained like this
 ```cpp
 void foo(const ML::cumlHandle_impl& h, ...)